DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 ### Reflective Shield
 _**Path of Synthesis:** 18th level_<br>
 When you use your Force-Empowered Tech features, a barrier for energy shimmers into existence, surrounding you until the end of your next turn.
-When you take damage, you can mitigate the<br> incoming energy and potentially<br> reflect it back at your attacker.<br> You use your reaction to<br> have resistance<br> against the<br> triggering<br> damage, and<br> if the source of the<br> damage is within 5<br> feet of you, they take<br> half of the total damage<br> dealt as ion.
+When you take damage, you can mitigate the incoming energy and potentially reflect it back at your attacker.
+You use your reaction to have resistance against the triggering damage, and if the source of the damage is within 5 feet of you, they take half of the total damage dealt as ion.

 <!--- <img src='https://www.gmbinder.com/images/jSndBjr.png' style='position:absolute;bottom:24px;right:70px;width:265px;z-index:1000' /> --->